AnRkey/AIB/docs/developer-guide.md

 ### Preload Script (`preload.js`)

-A script that runs in the context of the webview before the web content loads, which:
+A script that runs in the context of the WebContentsView before the web content loads, which:
 - Bridges between the renderer process and Node.js/Electron APIs
-- Exposes selected APIs to the webview content safely
+- Exposes selected APIs to the WebContentsView content safely

 ### Settings Implementation (`settings.html` and `settings-preload.js`)